phillipclapham/neuroweaver/docs/index.md

 3. **Minimum Viable Practice** - On days when you're rushed, commit to at least 60 seconds of the protocol rather than skipping it entirely

 4. **Preparation Removal** - Set up your practice space the night before to eliminate morning friction

+### Minimum Viable Practice

+- On rushed days, implement at least 60 seconds of the protocol rather than skipping entirely
+- Remember: 20% of the practice done consistently beats 100% done occasionally
+- This "minimum viable practice" maintains the neural pathways even during disruptions
+- Try this ultra-compressed version when absolutely necessary:
+  - Three conscious breaths
+  - One specific filter activation
+  - Single gesture compression
+  - This 30-second version preserves the quantum essence of the practice

+### Pattern Interrupt Triggers

+- Designate specific environmental cues as meta-perception triggers
+- Examples: doorways, red objects, phone notifications
+- When you encounter these triggers, perform a 5-second reality check
+- This distributed practice system reinforces your filters throughout the day without requiring additional time

 ### **30-Second Reality Interventions (3 times daily)**